0xDEFEC/FullTime-Manager/README.md

 Version: 1.0.0

-Notes: I'm colorblind, so if the GUI looks weird to you, well... ╭∩╮(⋋‿⋌)ᕗ
+Notes: I'm colorblind, so if the GUI looks weird to you, well... ¯\\_▒ – ﹏ – ▒_/¯